-Once you have determined whether you wish to obtain a certificate or degree, and if you want to enroll in an online program or attend classes on campus, you can begin to narrow your school options.
-There are a large number of pharmacist tech colleges to choose from in the Troy AL area and throughout the USA, so you must develop a list of qualifying questions so that you can contrast colleges and technical schools.
-As we discussed in our introduction, you will probably first start looking for colleges that are within both your financial budget and driving distance from your Troy residence.
-If you are able to relocate or are have decided to enroll in an online pharmacy tech program, then location may not be important.
-But there are several other factors that you must take into consideration in order to adequately compare schools.
-The following questions will assist you to gather that information and help you to make your ultimate selection.
+After you have decided whether you would like to earn a degree or a certificate, and if you prefer to enroll in an online college or attend classes on campus, you can start to target your school options.
+There are numerous pharmacist tech colleges to select from in the Troy AL area and throughout the USA, so you must create a list of qualifying questions so that you can compare community colleges and vocational schools.
+As we discussed in our introduction, you will most likely initially look for schools that are within both your financial resources and commuting distance from your Troy home.
+If you are able to move or are going to enroll in an online pharmacy tech school, then location may not be critical.
+But there are many other variables that you should take into consideration so that you may properly compare programs.
+The questions below will assist you in gathering that information and help you to make your final selection.

 Is the Pharmacist Tech School Accredited?
-Many pharmacy tech programs and trade schools have earned a regional or national accreditation.
-Among the most highly regarded accrediting organizations is the American Society of Health-System Pharmacists (ASHP).
-Colleges earning accreditation from the ASHP have been screened and verified to furnish a complete superior education.
-Online schools may also earn accreditation from the Distance Education and Training Council, which deals solely with distance or online education.
-Be sure to check that the certificate or degree program together with the college you pick are accredited by a U.S. Department of Education sanctioned accrediting agency.
-In addition to helping make sure that you get a superior education, it can assist in acquiring financial aid or student loans, which are often not offered for non-accredited colleges.
-Also, certification may require that the program of training is accredited.
-And many Troy AL employers will only hire entry level employees that have earned a degree from an accredited school.
+The majority of pharmacist tech colleges and vocational schools have earned a regional or national accreditation.
+One of the most respected accrediting organizations is the American Society of Health-System Pharmacists (ASHP).
+Schools earning accreditation from the ASHP have been screened and certified to offer a complete superior education.
+Online colleges may also receive accreditation from the Distance Education and Training Council, which deals exclusively with online or distance education.
+Don't forget to verify that the certificate or degree program as well as the college you pick are accredited by a U.S. Department of Education sanctioned accrediting organization.
+Along with helping make sure that you receive a quality education, it can assist in securing financial assistance or student loans, which are frequently not offered for non-accredited colleges.
+Also, certification may mandate that the program of training is accredited.
+And many Troy AL employers will only hire entry level employees that have graduated from an accredited program.

-Does the Program Prepare You for Certification?
-Certification is not mandated in every state, but numerous employers desire that the technicians they hire are certified.
-The pharmacy technician college should ready its students to pass the PTCB or the NHA exam.
-Students interested in obtaining NHA certification will also need one year of job experience.
-This requirement can be fulfilled by taking part in a school sponsored internship program.
+Does the College Prepare You for Certification?
+Certification is not required in every state, but many pharmacies desire that the technicians they hire are certified.
+The pharmacy technician program needs to ready its students to pass the PTCB or the NHA examination.
+Students planning on obtaining NHA certification will also need 1 year of job experience.
+This condition may be met by entering a college sponsored internship program.

-Does the School Offer Internship Programs?
-As we just discussed, the NHA mandates one year of professional experience for certification, which may be met with an internship program.
-One of the best ways to obtain practical clinical experience as a pharmacy technician is to train out in the field.
-Most pharmacy technician degree or certificate programs also require practical training in order to graduate and an internship is an excellent way to satisfy the requirement.
-Ask if the colleges have a working relationship with Troy Alabama area pharmacies, hospitals, or clinics for internship programs.
+Does the School Provide Internship Programs?
+As we previously discussed, the NHA mandates 1 year of experience for certification, which may be met through an internship program.
+One of the best ways to acquire hands on clinical experience as a pharmacy technician is to work out in the field.
+Most pharmacy technician degree or certificate programs also require practical training prior to graduation and an internship is an excellent way to meet the requirement.
+Find out if the colleges have a working relationship with Troy Alabama area pharmacies, hospitals, or clinics for internship programs.

-Does the School Offer Job Placement Help?
-Securing that first position in Troy AL after graduation, especially with no prior experience, can be a difficult endeavor without some assistance.
-Find out if the colleges you are looking at have job assistance programs.
-If they do, ask what their job placement rates are.
-A high job placement rate is an indication that the college has an excellent reputation within the profession creating demand for its graduates.
-It also signifies that it has a substantial network of pharmacy relationships where it can refer graduating students.
+Does the College Give Job Placement Help?
+Finding that initial job in Troy AL upon graduation, especially with no prior experience, can be a challenging endeavor without some support.
+Find out if the schools you are reviewing have job assistance programs.
+If so, find out what their job placement rates are.
+A high job placement rate is an indication that the college has a good reputation within the field creating demand for its graduates.
+It also indicates that it has a sizable network of employer relationships where it can place graduating students.

-Where is the School Located?
-For a number of students, the school they decide on will have to be within commuting distance of their Troy AL residence.
-Those who have opted to attend online classes obviously will not have to trouble themselves with the location of the campus.
-However, the availability of area internships will be of importance.
-Something to bear in mind is that if you choose to enroll in a college that is out of state or perhaps out of your local area, you might have to pay a higher tuition.
-State colleges normally charge higher tuitions for out of state residents.
-And community colleges often charge a higher tuition to those students that live outside of their districts.
+Where is the College Located?
+For a lot of students, the college they select will have to be within driving distance of their Troy AL residence.
+Students who have decided to attend online classes obviously will not have to trouble themselves with the location of the campus.
+However, the availability of area internships will be of concern.
+One thing to keep in mind is that if you choose to enroll in a college that is out of state or perhaps out of your local area, you may be required to pay a higher tuition.
+State colleges typically charge higher tuitions for out of state residents.
+And community colleges generally charge a higher tuition for those students that don't reside within their districts.

 How Big are the Classes ?
-Unless you are the sort of student that prefers to sit way in the back of the classroom or hide in the crowd, you will probably prefer a small class size.
-Small classes allow for more individual participation and personalized instruction.
-Ask the colleges you are researching what the typical student to teacher ratio is for their classrooms.
-If practical you may prefer to monitor one or more classes before making your ultimate determination.
-This will also give you a chance to converse with several of the instructors and students to get their perspectives regarding the pharmacist technician program as well.
+Unless you are the sort of person that likes to sit way in the back of the classroom or hide in the crowd, you will likely want a small class size.
+Small classes enable more individual participation and personalized instruction.
+Ask the schools you are reviewing what the typical teacher to student ratio is for their classes.
+If practical you may want to sit in on one or more classes before making your ultimate decision.
+This will also give you a chance to speak with some of the instructors and students to get their perspectives regarding the pharmacy technician program also.

-Can the Program Accommodate your Schedule?
-And last you must verify that the pharmacy tech school you ultimately choose can furnish the class schedule you need.
-This is particularly crucial if you opt to continue working while you attend classes.
-If you must schedule evening or weekend classes in the Troy AL area, check that they are available.
-If you can only attend part-time, find out if that is an alternative and how many credit hours or courses you would have to carry.
-Also, ask what the procedure is for making up any classes that you may miss as a result of illness, work or family emergencies.
+Can the School Accommodate your Schedule?
+And last you need to verify that the pharmacy tech program you finally pick can provide the class schedule you need.
+This is particularly essential if you decide to continue working while you attend classes.
+If you must schedule evening or weekend classes in the Troy AL area, make sure that they are available.
+If you can only attend part-time, find out if that is an option and how many credit hours or courses you would have to carry.
+Also, ask what the procedure is for making up any classes that you may miss because of illness, work or family emergencies.